 The field study will take place at Hideaway Island, Vanuatu in December after the semester.

-The lectures & laboratory will take place during the mid-semester break at the Ourimbah Campus.
+The lectures will take place during the mid-semester break at the Ourimbah Campus.

 Face to Face On Campus 7 hour(s) per Week for 1 Weeks